Fed revives European stock rally; EDF sinks

 By Blaise Robinson

-Bucking the trend, shares in French utility EDF sank 7.7 percent after Energy Minister Segolene Royal said a five percent tariff increase scheduled for Aug.
+Bucking the trend, shares in French utility EDF sank as much as 12 percent after Energy Minister Segolene Royal said a five percent tariff increase scheduled for Aug.
 1 would not be applied.

-The drop wiped out 3.8 billion euros ($5.2 billion) in market value - more than half the price of the latest-generation nuclear reactor EDF is building in Flamanville, France.
+The drop - EDF’s sharpest one-day slide since its market listing in 2005 - wiped out 5.8 billion euros ($7.9 billion) in market value - nearly the price of the latest-generation nuclear reactor EDF is building in Flamanville, France.

 “The market is edgy because these comments are considered as inconsistent with communication to date and undermine the confidence in the regulatory visibility on EDF, which should be entitled to cover its costs,” Societe Generale analyst Vincent Ayral said.